Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 Is Cancun Safe For Solo Travelers?

-Cancun attracts many solo travellers and there are many hotels and resorts that cater to them.
+Cancun attracts many solo travellers, and many hotels and resorts cater to them.

 If you are traveling solo, remember to use common sense: never take a drink from strangers, do not get drunk, and trust your instincts.